nekr0z/linux-on-huawei-matebook-13-2019/README.md

 **PLEASE read through all the steps before you start and make sure you have at least a vague understanding of the process!
 Don't hold me responsible if you trash your system or brick your BIOS!!!**

 1. Download BIOS from Huawei website.
+As of version 1.28 the BIOS comes in a `.zip` file that is somewhat of a "Russian doll" that needs to be unpacked.

-Version 1.0.5 (we'll use it as an example) comes in a `.zip` file that contains a signature and another `.zip` file with the same name.
-You need that second `.zip` file, so extract it to the directory you have `firmware-packager` script in.
+    1. The downloadable `.zip` contains a signature and another `.zip` file with the same name.

-> **Note**: As of version 1.28, the bios executable is packaged within another executable in the zip file called `WRIWU128.exe`.
-You can extract the executable with `7z x WRIWU128.exe`.
-In this case it was called `BIOS_1.28.exe`.
-When running the `firmware-packager`, use `--exe ./BIOS_1.28.exe` and `--bin ./UEFI_FW.bin` in place of the corresponding arguments used in the example below.
+    2. That second `.zip` file contains a `WRIWU128.EXE` file that is a self-extractable archive.
+In Linux, you can use `7z` to unpack it (`7z x WRIWU128.EXE`).

+    3. Inside there is `BIOS_1.28.exe` that is the actual BIOS file.
+You need to put it in the directory you have `firmware-packager` in.

 2.
-        ./firmware-packager --firmware-name HuaweiBIOS --device-guid 4ab52f4e-04c0-47ec-af33-a4f5c28ce0b7 --developer-name Huawei --release-version 0.1.0.5 --exe ./MateBook_13_BIOS_1.05.zip --bin ./MateBook_13_BIOS_1.05/WRIWU105.bin --out bios.cab
+        ./firmware-packager --firmware-name HuaweiBIOS --device-guid 4ab52f4e-04c0-47ec-af33-a4f5c28ce0b7 --developer-name Huawei --release-version 0.1.28 --exe ./BIOS_1.28.exe --bin ./UEFI_FW.bin --out bios.cab

 3.
         fwupdmgr install bios.cab